Location, location, location!

 The availability of infrastructure and amenities is another important factor contributing to what makes a location “investment-grade.”

 Infrastructure refers to the basic services and facilities that support the local community, such as roads, public transport, and hospitals.

 Amenities, on the other hand, refer to the recreational and cultural facilities that enhance the quality of life in the area, such as parks, restaurants, and entertainment venues.

-Investment-grade locations with easy access to shops and lifestyle precincts with high walkability will remain in high demand moving forward and have already seen more than 36% growth over the past 5 years.
+Investment-grade locations with easy access to shops and lifestyle precincts with high walkability will remain in high demand moving forward and has already seen more than 36% growth over the past 5 years.